DERMAdoctor Lotion For Dry Rough Bumpy Skin + Keratosis Pilaris With 10% AHAs + PHAs

 By removing dead skin cells, PHAs leave the skin brighter and with even-texture.

-Learn more about Lactobionic AcidSalix Alba Bark Extract comes from the white willow tree, which is native to Europe and Central Asia.
+Learn more about Lactobionic AcidSalix Alba Bark Extract comes from the bark of the white willow tree.
+The official CosIng listing states this ingredient to have astringent, skin conditioning, soothing, and tonic properties.

-Learn more about Salix Alba Bark ExtractCeramide NP is a type of ceramide.
+Learn more about Salix Alba Bark ExtractCeramide NP (formerly known as Ceramide 3) is one of the skin's naturally occurring lipids.

 Ceramides are intercellular lipids naturally found in our skin that bonds dead skin cells together to create a barrier.
 They are known for their ability to hold water and thus are a great ingredient for dry skin.